keshinij/SQL_Projects/README.md

-# SQL_Projects
+# Portfolio Project Repository
-Portfolio Project Repository
+This Repository will hold codes and queries from Portfolio Projects.